pete-thompson/spotfire-visuals/README.md

 # Using the visualisations

-More detailed documentation will be placed on the Spotfire Wiki shortly.
+Example Spotfire files demonstrating use of the visualisations can be found [here](https://community.tibco.com/wiki/simple-use-jsviz-visualisations)

 # Available visualisations

 The data animation custom visualisation can help you animate charts on a page by changing data markings automatically.
+[This link](https://pete-thompson.github.io/spotfire-visuals/Test%20Harness/Tester-AnimateData.html) opens a live 'demo' using our test harness (i.e. without Spotfire)

 ![](/images/animated-data.gif)